chrfrantz/NetLogo-Extension-DBSCAN/README.md

 You can build the extension from scratch using maven after cloning the repository.

-* For NetLogo version 5, run `mvn package -f pom-v5.xml`
+* For NetLogo version 5, run `mvn clean package -f pom-v5.xml`

-* For NetLogo version 6, run `mvn package -f pom-v6.xml`
+* For NetLogo version 6, run `mvn clean package -f pom-v6.xml`

 In addition, you will need to build the [DBSCAN repository](https://github.com/chrfrantz/DBSCAN.git) (Command: `mvn package`) which contains the underlying DBSCAN algorithm.
 Place both jar files in the extensions subfolder `dbscan` (following the structure described under Variant 1).